ansible/ansible/docs/docsite/rst/community.rst

 Before you post, be sure you are running the latest stable version of Ansible.
 You can check this by comparing the output of ``ansible --version`` with the version indicated on `PyPi <https://pypi.python.org/pypi/ansible>`_.

 Alternatively, you can also join our IRC channel - ``#ansible`` on irc.freenode.net.
-It's a very high traffic channel as well, if you don't get an answer you like, please stop by our mailing list, which is more likely to get attention of core developers since it's asynchronous.
+It's a very high traffic channel as well, so if you don't get an answer you like, please stop by our mailing list, which is more likely to get the attention of core developers since it's asynchronous.

 I'd Like To Keep Up With Release Announcements
 ----------------------------------------------